-- 1977 29th Primetime Emmy Awards (NBC, September 11, Pasadena Civic Auditorium) - Due to differences between New York and Hollywood chapters of the Television Academy, and the split of the organization into two different academies, the Primetime Emmys air in September.
-The Hollywood group reverts to its original name -- Academy of Television Arts & Sciences -- and the New York group goes by National Academy of Television Arts & Sciences. - Each group controls specific award shows.
-Los Angeles keeps the Primetime Emmys and NATAS the Daytime Emmys, News Documentary and Sports Emmys as well as jurisdiction over 19 chapters around the U.S. which produce local Emmy events. - ABC's most-watched miniseries, "Roots," receives a record 37 nominations and picks up 9 awards the most ever won by a miniseries. - It's a tie a first in Emmy history.
+- 1977 29th Primetime Emmy Awards (NBC, September 11, Pasadena Civic Auditorium) - Differences between the New York and Hollywood chapters of the Television Academy, split the organization into two different academies.
+The Hollywood group reverts to its original name -- Academy of Television Arts & Sciences -- and the New York group goes by National Academy of Television Arts & Sciences.
+The LA/Hollywood-based group retains the Primetime Emmys which air in September to kick off the new television season. - NATAS retains the Daytime Emmys, News Documentary and Sports Emmys as well as jurisdiction over 19 regional U.S. chapters which produce local Emmy events. - ABC's most-watched miniseries, "Roots," receives a record 37 nominations and picks up 9 awards the most ever won by a miniseries. - It's a tie a first in Emmy history.
 Outstanding Special or Drama ends in a tie and both shows are directed by the same person.
-ABC's "Eleanor and Franklin: The White House Years" and NBC's "Sybil," both directed by Daniel Petrie. - Angie Dickinson and Robert Blake host. - The show clocks in at a record 3 hours and 30 minutes. - 1978 30th Primetime Emmy Awards (CBS, September 17) - Alan Alda emcees from Pasadena Civic Auditorium. - Show is interrupted by a half hour press conference in which U.S. President Jimmy Carter, Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin announce a successful resolution to their peace talks at Camp David. - 1979 31st Primetime Emmys Awards (ABC, September 9) - Henry Winkler and Cheryl Ladd host from Pasasdena Civic Auditorium. - Telecast is interrupted by President Carter's tribute to three television newsman killed in Nicaragua and Guyana. - The Governors Award is presented to Walter Cronkite (who was president of the New York chapter of the Television Academy 25 years earlier); CBS Founder William S. Paley is given the Trustees Award and Milton Berle "Mr. Television" receives a special presentation. - 1980 32nd Primetime Emmy Awards (NBC, September 7) - Dick Clark and Steve Allen host from Pasadena Civic Auditorium. - The Television Academy adjusts the show to reflect the resurgence of variety/music shows and adds three awards for directors, writers and art directors. - John Leverence is named Awards Administrator for the Television Academy. - The 32nd Primetime Emmys are boycotted by the actors and actresses because it occurs during the seven-week strike by the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA) against the television networks and major TV and film producers. - Powers Boothe is the only one of the 52 nominated performers to attend.
+ABC's "Eleanor and Franklin: The White House Years" and NBC's "Sybil," both directed by Daniel Petrie. - Angie Dickinson and Robert Blake host. - The show clocks in at a record 3 hours and 30 minutes. - 1978 30th Primetime Emmy Awards (CBS, September 17) - Alan Alda emcees from Pasadena Civic Auditorium. - Show is interrupted by a half hour press conference in which U.S. President Jimmy Carter, Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin announce a successful resolution to their peace talks at Camp David. - 1979 31st Primetime Emmys Awards (ABC, September 9) - Henry Winkler and Cheryl Ladd host from Pasadena Civic Auditorium. - Telecast is interrupted by President Carter's tribute to three television newsman killed in Nicaragua and Guyana. - The Governors Award is presented to Walter Cronkite; CBS Founder William S. Paley is given the Trustees Award and Milton Berle "Mr. Television" receives a special presentation. - 1980 32nd Primetime Emmy Awards (NBC, September 7) - Dick Clark and Steve Allen host from Pasadena Civic Auditorium. - The Television Academy adjusts the show to reflect the resurgence of variety/music shows and adds three awards for directors, writers and art directors. - John Leverence is named Awards Administrator for the Television Academy. - The 32nd Primetime Emmys are boycotted by the actors and actresses because it occurs during the seven-week strike by the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA) against the television networks and major TV and film producers. - Powers Boothe is the only one of the 52 nominated performers to attend.
 He wins for Outstanding Actor in a Limited Series or Special for "Guyana Tragedy: The Story of Jim Jones" and receives a standing ovation.
 He is remembered for saying "This is either the most courageous moment of my career or the stupidest." - 1981 33rd Primetime Emmy Awards (CBS, September 13) - Ed Asner and Shirley MacLaine host from Pasadena Civic Auditorium. - "Hill Street Blues," a first-year police drama on NBC with little viewership, receives 21 nominations and wins eight Emmys no series has ever received as many nominations in one season nor has ever won as many statuettes up to that time.